Meadowlarke/Bibliography/Bibliography.md

 19: Political upheval, the feeling of being "stranded in the present," and a desire for things from the past.

--: Clara Schumann as a voice from the past. #Z
+-: Clara Schumann as a voice from the past.

 23: Schumann's revelation of the past via her vitatlity as a pianist.